VoliJS/NestedTypes/docs/dynamic_store_proposal.md

 + store locator in models and collections
     + getStore() method returns closest store performing ownership traversal.
     + for references started from `store.*` locator and `get` are used.
-- REST store model - container of distinctive REST endpoints.
++ Lazy REST store model - container of distinctive REST endpoints.
-    - autoload items on first access
+    + autoload items on first access
-    - may clear and fetch items
+    + may clear and fetch items
 + base class for model, which is used as store.
 + delegate to store's sync

-(?)
-Root model without owner might be treated as store (?)

 If no store located, global store is used.
 When store object is found, it cached in collections.
 When resource is resolved in store, search must traverse store hierarchy.

 ```javascript